JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 > package is registered there.

 As explained in the introduction, the ML Model Interface does not attempt to define strict model "types", such as "regressor" or "clusterer".
-Nevertheless, we can specify suggestive non-binding keywords:
+Nevertheless, we can optionally specify suggestive non-binding keywords:

 ```julia
 MLJInterface.keywords(::Type{<:MyRidge}) = [:regression,]